Thyssenkrupp CEO sees job cuts as part of overhaul: FAZ

 Activist shareholders Cevian and Elliott, which together hold about a fifth of Thyssenkrupp, have led calls for a major improvement in the company’s operating performance.

-Separately, Kerkhoff told the newspaper he does not feel pressed for time as he leads the search for a new chairman and strategy for the group.
+Separately, Kerkhoff told the newspaper he does not feel pressed for time as the company leads the search for a new chairman and strategy for the group.

+(The story corrects final paragraph to clarify that the Thyssenkrupp supervisory board, and not Kerkhoff, is leading the search for a new chairman.)

 Reporting by Andreas Cremer; Editing by Alexandra Hudson